jolyphil/btmembers/README.md

 members
 ```

-The associated help file presents information on the version of the dataset and provides a basic codebook:
+The associated help page presents information on the preloaded version of the dataset and provides a basic codebook.

 ``` r
 ?members
 ```

-`update_available()` allows you to check if a more recent version of the data is available on the bundestag website.
+btmembers allows you to check if a more recent version of the data is available on the bundestag website.

 ``` r
 update_available()